mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 ## MenuItem  {#MenuItem}

+Component for MenuItem

 ### Properties  {#MenuItem-Properties}

 {:.properties}

 {:id="MenuItem.Enabled" .boolean} *Enabled*
-: If true, user can tap menu item to cause action.
+: Specifies whether the menu item should be active and clickable.

 {:id="MenuItem.Icon" .text} *Icon*
-: Path of the icon to display for this menu item.
+: Specifies the path of the menu item's icon.

 {:id="MenuItem.ShowOnActionBar" .boolean} *ShowOnActionBar*
-: Returns true if the menu item is shown on action bar, false otherwise.
+: Specifies whether the menu item should show on action bar:
+ If `true`, then item will appear as an icon on the action bar (given that there is enough space);
+ If `false`, then item will always appear as text in the overflow menu.

 {:id="MenuItem.Text" .text} *Text*
-: Returns the text displayed by the menu item.
+: Specifies the text displayed by the menu item.

 {:id="MenuItem.Visible" .boolean} *Visible*
-: Returns true if the menu item is visible, false otherwise.
+: Specifies whether the menu item should be visible or hidden from menu.

 ### Events  {#MenuItem-Events}

 {:.events}

 {:id="MenuItem.Click"} Click()
-: Event raised when user selects this menu item.
+: Event to handle when user selects this menu item.

+### Methods  {#MenuItem-Methods}

+{:.methods}
+None

 ## Notifier  {#Notifier}